-- Green Theory Cafe, Convent Road.
+- [Update: The quality of food had fallen considerably on my last visit in 2014] Green Theory Cafe, Convent Road.
 An oasis in the middle of the city, this is your break from city life (not that you’ll need one in Bangalore, atleast in your first 24 hours!).
-With leafy green surroundings, this vegetarian / vegan cafe serves us delicious nachos and pizzas, cooked using organic ingredients.
+With leafy green surroundings, this vegetarian / vegan cafe serves up delicious nachos and pizzas, cooked using organic ingredients.

 GRAB A BEER

 - The Biere Club, Lavelle Road.
 An after-work hangout of choice, this microbrewery has a chirpy ambiance, complete with funky wall paintings, a rustic bar, and a whole range of in-house brews to sample.

 - Toit, 100 Feet Road.
 Not one I had the chance to try, but it came highly recommended from my Facebook and Twitter networks.
 Good beers, great ambiance, they say.

 - Mavalli Tiffin Rooms (MTR), Lalbagh Road.
 I didn’t have the time to try it, but they say it has the best South Indian food in town, and possibly all of India!

 - The Glass House, Lavelle Road.
 A classy hideout in the centre of the city yet away from it all.
 We hung out for hours on the glass deck upstairs, sampling drinks and indulging in the eggplant-pesto starter.